Canon 450D vs Nikon Z6

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 450D and Nikon Z6 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the Z6 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 450D does not offer wifi capability.
+In contrast, the 450D does not provide wifi capability.

 So what conclusions can be drawn?
 Is the Canon 450D better than the Nikon Z6 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.